Roots of Europe > RoE Summer School

 About the KU summer Schools

-The video below is a short introduction to KU summer schools; towards the end, the archaeologist David Anthony talks about the merits of the Roots of Europe Summer School
+The video below is a short introduction to KU summer schools; towards the end, the archaeologist David Anthony talks about the uniqueness of the RoE Summer School

 The course is tailored for students of historical linguistics, archaeology, anthropology and genetics; students from other disciplines are, however, most welcome.